xiaohan2012/daily-reading/september/meta-graph-based-recommendation.md

 # Meta-Graph Based Recommendation Fusion over Heterogeneous Information Networks

+matrix factorization is the core in RS. in practice, recommendation data is usually in heterogenous networkk with rich information.

-- works on heterogenous information network with rich side information
+this work copes with information network with rich side information

-novelty: learn all the side informaiton jointly instead of separately
+novelty: it learns all the side informaiton jointly instead of separately

 # approach